Danielku15/SigningServer/README.md

 You can specify multiple files or folders with multiple arguments.

 The client is configured using a `config.json` which can also be changed through command line parameter.
 Call `SigningServer.Client.exe --help` for the full client documentation.
 Under Linux use `dotnet SigningServer.Client.dll` instead of the executable.
+A simplified example config (not containing all options):

 ```json
 {